AlgorithmsMeetup/DancingWithDataStructures/README.md

 it is just line that earlier data would be removed first.
 So: first in first out
 ![](http://blog-daibhandai.rhcloud.com/wp-content/uploads/2016/06/delete.jpg)
 ![](https://lh3.googleusercontent.com/-R0BB9DlP9qk/Vh-QWw-DarI/AAAAAAAArGE/hwlbIt56S5kHU9W5NI0mNzkAoKsNCbxxQ/w450-h315/BdnXT7h.gif)

+#### Why learning these: ####
+Although it is unlikely that you would have to implement these when you are coding for work or personal projects because Array can pretty much do all things Stack and Queue

+During interviews, interviewers might still asks you to re-implement them to see if you know common data structures and algorithms.

 ## Implementation
 ### how would you implement these two classes? ###
 Requirements: